anushkakulk/reversi/docs/README.md

     - GameStatus: Enum representing game status options (PLAYING, WON, STALEMATE).
 - view: this package holds components responsible for rendering the game's visual representation.
   - view Package:
-    - ReversiView: Interface for viewing a game of Reversi.
+    - ReversiView: Interface for viewing a full game of Reversi.
+    - SimpleReversiView: Interface for viewing a simple game of Reversi.
-    - ReversiTextualView: A class that implements the ReversiView interface to provide a textual representation of the Reversi game.
+    - ReversiTextualView: A class that implements the SimpleReversiView interface to provide a textual representation of the Reversi game.
-    - ReversiGUIView: An extension of JFrame to serve as our window for visually viewing the game
+    - ReversiGUIView: An extension of JFrame to serve as our window for visually viewing the game.
-    - ReversiPanel: An extension of JPanel to serve as our canvas for visually viewing and interacting with the game
+    - ReversiPanel: An extension of JPanel to serve as our canvas for visually viewing and interacting with the game.
     - HexTile: Represents the gui representation of a tile from the model class.
 Has the ability to draw itself on the canvas.
+- controller: this package contains components responsible for communication resulting in game play between the model view and players.
+  - controller Package:
-    - ICanvasEvent: Represents any event that can happen on the canvas
+    - PlayerActionFeatures: Represents any event that can happen on the canvas.
+    - ModelStatusFeatures: Features interface for handling any changes to model status.
+    - IReversiController: Interface for reconciling between model, view/player.
+    - ReversiController: Implementation of the controller that follows the "is-a" relationship with the features, listening for and executing changes to the model and view
 - player: contains components for making game play decisions, like a Player interface, a concrete player class, and interfaces and classes to work to represent a Player's next move and strategy.